February 22, 2021

 In 2020, Spatial.ai partnered with Cherre, an award-winning real estate data platform, to augment social media data with that coming from thousands of public, private and internal sources, allowing investors to approach property value assessment more holistically.

-By coupling machine learning and IoT data analytics, property management can better understand energy consumption patterns and optimize resource efficiency.
+By coupling IoT data analytics and machine learning in real estate, property management can better understand energy consumption patterns and optimize resource efficiency.
 Sensors can be placed in heating systems, elevators, and workspaces to collect data about occupancy in each space.

 For instance, Deloitte uses PointGrab’s computer vision and ML-powered platform to optimize the utilization of its workspaces in its London headquarters.
 By utilizing PointGrab’s Virtual Traffic Line feature, the system can predict what exact space will get dirty in the next hour and notify cleaners in advance.